CBPFGMS/cbpfgms.github.io/pbiobe/README.md

 There are seven parameters:

 **`data-title`**: sets the title of the chart.
 If left empty the chart title defaults to *Beneficiary Overview*.

+**`data-year`**: defines the year depicted by the data visualisation when the page loads.
+The value has to be a string containing the year with century as a decimal number, such as:

+ `"2019"`

+If the provided value is not a valid year the datavis will default to the current year.

+For the accepted values please refer to the data API.

+This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
+Also, the user can select more than one year.

+**`data-cbpf`**: defines the selected CBPFs when the page loads.
+For showing all CBPFs, set the value to `"all"`.
+For individual CBPFs set the value accordingly, such as:

+`"Yemen"`.

+For more than one CBPF separate the values with commas, such as:

+`"Yemen, Sudan, Iraq"`.

+For the accepted values, please refer to the data API.

+If the value is not a valid one it defaults to `"all"`.

 **`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
 Accepted values: